alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 Configure IPv6 address WAN interface via DHCP6?: n Enter the new WAN IPv6 address: (press enter for none)
 ```
-The WAN interface will now have an IP address recieved from DHCP via the NAT node
+The WAN interface will now have an IP address received from DHCP via the NAT node

 **LAN interface (em1) connecting to Cloud node:**